OpenEvalProject/evals/manuscripts/elife-91949/v2/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/91949/elife-91949-fig9-v2.jpg)

 **Figure 9.:** (A.I) Original (simulated) time series data.
 Only a short segment (0.2  s) is shown.
-Channel 1 (2) is a modulated sine wave at 15  Hz (30  Hz) with  noise added.
-(N(0,0.1)\begin{document}$\mathcal{N}(0,0.1)$\end{document}A.II) Covariance of the original data.
+Channel 1 (2) is a modulated sine wave at 15  Hz (30  Hz) with $N(0,0.1)$ noise added.
+(A.II) Covariance of the original data.
 (B) Amplitude envelope (AE) data (solid red line) and original data (dashed blue line).
 (C.I) Time-delay embedded (TDE) time series.
 An embedding window of ±7 lags was used.
 (C.II) Covariance of TDE data.
 (C.III) Spectral properties of the original data were estimated using the covariance matrix of TDE data.
 Acronyms: Autocorrelation function (ACF), Power spectral density (PSD).

 Time-delay embedding (TDE).
 Studying the amplitude dynamics of oscillations does not reveal any insights into how different regions interact via phase synchronization.
 For this, we need to prepare the data using TDE (Strogatz, 2018).
 This augments the time series with extra channels containing time-lagged versions of the original channels.
 Figure 9CI shows an example of this.
 To perform TDE, we need to specify the number of lagged channels to add (number of embeddings) and the lag to shift each additional channel by.
 In osl-dynamics, we always shift by one-time point, so we only need to specify the number of lags.
 By adding extra channels, we embed the autocorrelation function (ACF) of the original data (as well as the cross-correlation function) into the covariance matrix of the TDE data.
 This is illustrated in Figure 9CII.
 We plot the ACF taken from the TDE covariance matrix and the PSD (calculated using a Fourier transform) in Figure 9CIII.
 By using TDE data we make the covariance matrix sensitive to the frequency of oscillations in the original data.
 The covariance matrix is also sensitive to cross channel phase synchronization via the off-diagonal elements.
 Training on TDE data allows us to study dynamics in oscillatory amplitude and phase synchronization between channels.
 When we prepare TDE data, we are normally only interested in looking for dynamics in the auto/cross correlation function via the covariance matrix, so we fix the mean to zero in the generative model.

 For further details and example code for preparing data in osl-dynamics see the tutorial: available here.

-## 5.5 First-level and group-level analysis
+### 5.5 First-level and group-level analysis

 Starting from the source reconstructed data, we study a dataset with a two-stage process:

 We will present the results of applying five pipelines to source reconstructed data calculated from the datasets mentioned in Section 5.2: a burst detection pipeline based on the HMM (discussed in Section 5.5.1); three dynamic network analysis pipelines based on the HMM and DyNeMo (discussed in Section 5.5.2) and a static network analysis pipeline (discussed in Section 5.5.3).
 Both the HMM and DyNeMo have been validated on simulated data for each application.
 See Quinn et al., 2019 for a demonstration of the HMM’s ability to identify oscillatory bursts and Vidaurre et al., 2016; Gohil et al., 2022 for a demonstration of the HMM/DyNeMo’s ability to identify dynamic networks.

-## 5.5.1 Burst detection
+#### 5.5.1 Burst detection

 We use an approach based on the HMM to detect bursts of oscillatory activity.
 In this approach, we prepare the source data using TDE.
 A typical TDE-HMM burst detection pipeline is shown in Figure 10.
-When the HMM state time courses are inferred from the training data, each ‘visit’ to a particular state corresponds to a burst, or transient spectral event, with spectral properties specific to the state (e.g. an increase in β\begin{document}$\beta$\end{document}-band power).
+When the HMM state time courses are inferred from the training data, each ‘visit’ to a particular state corresponds to a burst, or transient spectral event, with spectral properties specific to the state (e.g. an increase in $\beta$-band power).
 This approach assumes that we are looking for bursting in a single channel (brain region) at a time; separate HMMs can be used to detect bursting in each channel.
 We use the state time course to calculate summary statistics that characterize the dynamics of bursts.
 Typical summary statistics are:

 ![Figure 10.](https://cdn.elifesciences.org/articles/91949/elife-91949-fig10-v2.jpg)